praveshpansari/ecom/README.md

 ## Usage
 - The app will run on `http://localhost:3000`
 - Go to login and register a new user
+- User the search bar to search for products
+- Use the filters to filter by name or price
-- Add some products to cart
+- Add some products to cart, added products have an indicator
 - Go to cart page to view your added products
 - Can modify and delete products from cart